gapsworkshop/gapsworkshop.github.io/README.md

 # gapsworkshop.github.io
-The website of the Workshop on Generic Attacks and Proofs in Symmetric Cryptography (GAPS)
+The website of the Workshop on Generic Attacks and Proofs in Symmetric Cryptography (GAPS).